OfficeDev/office-js-docs-pr/docs/develop/application-specific-api-model.md

 #### Load from a collection

 When working with a collection, use `load` on the collection to load properties for every object in the collection.
 Use `load` exactly as you would for an individual object in that collection.
-Don't include the `items` property of the collection in the `load` arguments.

 The following sample code shows the `name` property being loaded and logged for every chart in the "Sample" worksheet.